bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | UNKNOWN       | 0xfffffffe    |
 | INVALID       | 0xffffffff    |

 The *layouts* are the same as those described in the [vghd](#vghd-block) block.
 The *origin_width* and *origin_height* are the original frame dimensions that were input to the encoder and is the output of the decoder after applying any clipping.
 The *coded_width* and *coded_height* are the frame dimensions used to encode from, eg. including padding to meet the fixed macroblock size requirement.

-The *key_frame* is set to true if the video frame is a key frame, eg. an I-frame.
+The *key_frame* is set to 1 if the video frame is a key frame, eg. an I-frame, or 0 if it is not a key frame.
+A value >= 2 indicates that the *key_frame* value is unknown.

 The *temporal_offset* is the offset between display and stored order for inter-frame coding schemes (offset = display - stored).
+A value 2147483647 (0x7fffffff) indicates the *temporal_offset* value is unknown.

 The [cghd](#cghd-block) block is followed by an optional [unof](#unof-block) block (with any other blocks in-between).